Updated November 26, 2024.

 A non-voting advisory membership is comprised of one representative per department teaching general education courses.
 Members of the advisory group advise their college executive committee representative.
 Colleges are encouraged to have their own meetings between advisory members and the executive committee representative to ensure appropriate communication between the GEC and administrators, faculty, and staff in the college.

-2. Assistant Vice Present for Curriculum and Innovation or designee
+- Associate Vice Provost for Curriculum and Academic Innovation or designee

 Meetings: Monthly during the academic year.
 The executive committee may meet additionally, as required.